std::ranges::subrange<I,S,K>::advance

 (

-if constexpr (StoreSize
+if constexpr (StoreSize)

 return *this;

-According to the preconditions of ranges::advance, if n < 0 is true and begin_
+According to the preconditions of ranges::advance, if n < 0 is true and begin_ cannot be decremented by -n

 Parameters

-n | - | number of maximal increments of the iterator |
+| n | - | number of maximal increments of the iterator |

 Return value